wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### LTS version

 - Copy the whole `main.js` file into the online script editor.
-- Delete all the import statements _since the online plotter have not implemented this._
+- Delete all the import statements _since the online plotter have not implemented this._ Add a `main();` statement calling the main script.
 - Write your script recipe in the `main()` function.
 All the defined utility functions and subroutines can be used.
 - This produce a too long link to share.
 To share it you flatten it into a regular instruction recipe